thomalex001/ga-project-2/README.md

 ## Getting Started/Code Installation
 Once the project is cloned onto your machine, follow these steps:
-1. In the Project terminal, run the command `npm i react axios`
+1. In the Project terminal, run the command `npm i react axios`.
-2. Then run the command `npm start`
+2. Then run the command `npm start`.
-3. Your default brower will open a new page and load the app
+3. Your default brower will open a new page and load the app.

 ### Dependencies
 * Axios packages